bool(false)

 Wool

-Jean Burkhalter designed this Art Deco rug in 1925, responding to Pierre Chareau’s commission for a seaside mansion on Corsica.
-This piece belongs to a suite of five, each tailored to fit specific areas of the villa.
+An extremely rare Art Deco rug designed in 1925 by Jean Burkhalter and commissioned by Pierre Chareau for a seaside mansion on the island of Corsica.
+This example, which is in mint condition, was part of a suite of five pieces, each crafted to fit into specific areas of the villa.

 Let's stay in touch.